vbookshelf/Thumb-Drive-App-Concept/README.md

 - Runs completely offline.
 - Can be run on an external SSD.
 - Ideal for use with a Silicon Mac.
+- HuggingFace Datasets is used as an app store for free TDA storage and distribution.

 <br>